 I, like many people, struggle with bouts of depression, anxiety, and the occasional suspicion that God isn’t actually good.
 I have to fight for joy, as John Piper says, and this requires me to cull what goes into my mind.
 I don’t watch most of what’s on Netflix.
 I don’t listen to the news.
 So why would I avoid all that and then choose to read novels about the ugly side of human existence?
 Why would I want to see my own (sometimes secret) hypocrisies mocked on the page?
 Because O’Conner sees our ugliness and still manages to believe in God and his goodness, which gives me hope.
 And because, as a writer, I can’t run away from reality if I want to tell a good and true story myself.

 “It is when the individual’s faith is weak, not when it is strong, that he will be afraid of an honest fictional representation of life.”
 Flannery O’Connor

-Of course, reality is as complicated as a good novel, as I learned when my family and I moved from the U.S. to India.
+Of course, reality is at least as complicated as a good novel, as I learned when my family and I moved from the U.S. to India.
 During our time overseas, we were tempted, in newsletters and in social media updates, to shade what we experienced to fit our American readers’ expectations, painting India either as too beautiful (the spices!) or beyond hope (sex slavery, beggars everywhere!).
 But real life is what my mother calls an ugly mix.
 There’s beauty and pain, the divine and ordinary, in every moment.

 O’Connor’s stories reflect her unwavering commitment to tell the darker truths of life on this groaning planet.
 She assures her readers, “You’re not crazy.
 People are, indeed, silly and bad.
 Ridiculous, even.”
 And that’s helpful.
 But, maybe now more than ever, readers need stories that keep them from despairing, too.
 Because–I don’t know–the darkness feels darker these days.